SymbioSwarm/NeuralDNA/README.md

 python kmeans.py
 ```
 ### Classification
-To run the Feed Forward NN classifier on the training examples, simply untar the Region_Neural_Network.tar file, cd into it,
+To run the Feed Forward NN classifier on the training examples, simply untar the DNA_Neural_Classifier.tar file, cd into it,
 and run:

 python NN-DNA-4Layer-MULTI.py